A Hero: Legal disputes

 Masihzadeh found 56 similarities between her film and A Hero, 49 of which had not been reported in the press, such as the original owner of the money discovering the notice at a bank, her husband's unawareness of the loss of the money, and prison staff's improved treatment of Shokri after he returned the money.

 In March 2022, the magistrate for the case issued an opinion finding merit in Masihzadeh's claims, and indicted Farhadi and referred the case to a criminal court, while dismissing Farhadi's complaints and Masizadeh's claim to revenue.
 On 4 April 2022, The Hollywood Reporter erroneously reported that Farhadi had been convicted, which he could not appeal, only to issue a correction stating that he had been merely indicted and that the case would now move to a second judge, whose ruling may still be appealed.
-Farhadi has denied the charges in the criminal proceedings.
+Farhadi denied the charges in the criminal proceedings.
+On 13 March 2024, a court issued a verdict acquitting Farhadi of the plagiarism charges, based on the opinion of a panel consisting of three University of Tehran professors specialising in copyright law and four official art experts, which stated that the events depicted in the documentary had been widely reported in media and belonged to the public domain.

 In November 2021, Masihzadeh met Shokri in prison in Shiraz and, with permission, took him to a screening of A Hero, which she had bought out.
 Shokri saw the film in shackles and handcuffed.
 He was particularly offended by the film's inclusion of the protagonist's son with stuttering, as he had a brother who had difficulty speaking, who had died after the making of the documentary and whom Shokri had asked Masihzadeh not to film so as not to arouse pity.
 Shokri filed a complaint against Farhadi for defamation and revelation of personal information, among other charges, stating that he had granted Masihzadeh an exclusive permission to depict his story.
 The magistrate dismissed the complaint.

 Reception

 Critical response

+Filmmaker Mira Nair praised the film, calling it "a beautiful and unexpected drama where each of its deceptively casual parts gradually uncovers a culture wherein we no longer observe “the other” in what is often presented to us as foreign land, instead seeing ourselves in Iran’s kaleidoscopic prism.
+What is right?
+What is wrong?"